CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

   4.50 │    └──jb      246
 ```

 Much better!
-Our compiler was able to get rid of our `::operator[]` overhead for accessing our vector, and turn our branch into a `cmovle` instrction.
+Our compiler was able to get rid of our `::operator[]` overhead and turn our branch into a `cmovle` instrction.
 Let's see how much our performance improved:

 ```
 ------------------------------------------------------------------------